MassGrid/MassGrid/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package mlgbcoind/mlgbcoin-qt for Debian-based Linux systems.
-If you compile mlgbcoind/mlgbcoin-qt yourself, there are some useful files here.
+This directory contains files used to package massgridd/massgrid-qt for Debian-based Linux systems.
+If you compile massgridd/massgrid-qt yourself, there are some useful files here.

-## mlgbcoin: URI support ##
+## massgrid: URI support ##

-mlgbcoin-qt.desktop  (Gnome / Open Desktop)
+massgrid-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install mlgbcoin-qt.desktop
+	sudo desktop-file-install massgrid-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your mlgbcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/mlgbcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your massgrid-qt binary to `/usr/bin` and the `../../share/pixmaps/massgrid128.png` to `/usr/share/pixmaps`

-mlgbcoin-qt.protocol (KDE)
+massgrid-qt.protocol (KDE)